Quisui/buckhill-challenge/README.md

     protected $uuidKey = 'uuid';
     public $incrementing = false;
   ...
 It is Needed.

-# JWT
-As the implementation requested I've implemented a basic JWT Auth system using use Firebase\JWT\JWT;
-- Helpers: I'm using a helper to make the functionality of the JWT handling: ➡ App\Helpers\TokenHelper
-- LoginController: Based only in a invoke function that attempts a login, saves the token on jwt_tokens, now you can use the token in your middle ware
-    ➡ Testing was applied to the functionality
-        ➡ Feature: tests/Feature/Api/V1/Auth/LoginControllerTest
-        ➡ Unit: tests/unit/Api/V1/JWTAppTest - ensure the functionality of the helper
-- Middleware integration:
-    I've created my own jwt integration that i've been using through the years ➡ Testing: tests/feature/Api/V1/Middlewares/AuthApiJWTTest - 3 tests
-    ➡ Integration:
-        1) **Configurations:** config/auth ➡ guards ➡ api = ['driver' => 'jwt',]
-        2) **Guard Registration:** App\Providers\AuthServiceProvider ➡ Auth::extend('jwt')
-        3) **Service That Check's Token Validation for guard:** App\Services\Api\V1\JWTAuth\JwtGuard
-        4) **Using Bearer Token:** as *'middleware' => ['auth:api']*
-        5) Note 🗒️: Remember to send your token: *Bearer* Token
 # Swagger 🍵
 ### Swagger has been implemented for some of the endpoints - Just for the features that I did for the challenge
 *I Didn't implement the whole document.*
 For further documentation go to your localhost/api/v1/documentation or if you're using the docker container is http://localhost:8085/api/v1/documentation or depending on your port change it.